-Deciding where to stay in Maui when you’re on a budget will be a big decision.
+Deciding where to stay in Maui on a budget will be a big decision when you are watching your wallet.
 One of the biggest expenses for your Maui vacation will be your accommodations.

 I am the queen of budget travel and as much as I love the splurge, I also know when to stick to budget because I will NEVER let money or lack there of determine if I travel somewhere.
 Plus I live on Maui and this is the exact advice I give friends that want to travel Maui but don’t stay with me.

 All of the affordable places to stay in Maui listed in the post are all under 150 dollars per night.
 One of the cheapest places to stay in Maui will be a bed in a dormitory if you’re willing to sacrifice your privacy.

 Obviously staying with me is the cheapest way to stay in Maui but I know that we all don’t have those options.